Ethan Rusbatch

-Ethan Stuart Marsters Rusbatch (born 24 May 1992) is a New Zealand basketball player for the Franklin Bulls of the New Zealand National Basketball League (NZNBL).
+Ethan Stuart Marsters Rusbatch (born 24 May 1992) is a New Zealand basketball player for the Otago Nuggets of the New Zealand National Basketball League (NZNBL).
 He began his New Zealand NBL career in 2012 with the Southland Sharks after spending one season in the United States playing college basketball for Lincoln Trail College.
 After playing for the Taranaki Mountainairs in 2013, he spent the next four seasons with the Canterbury Rams.
 He joined the Hawke's Bay Hawks in 2018 and won the NZNBL's Most Improved Player in 2019.
 He also played two seasons with the New Zealand Breakers in the Australian NBL.

 Early life

 Rusbatch was born in the Canterbury city of Christchurch, and grew up in Twizel.
 He began playing basketball at a young age thanks to family influence from his mother, aunt and uncle.
 His uncle is Kenny Perkins, an American who played in the New Zealand NBL for the Canterbury Rams during the 1980s.
 Rusbatch grew up idolising his uncle and dreamed of playing for the Rams himself.

 Rusbatch did not receive many opportunities with basketball until he and his family moved to Wellington.
 He began attending regular camps and after-school basketball programs alongside players such as Brook Ruscoe and Dion Prewster.
 He lived in Wellington for three years before moving to Christchurch as a 10-year-old.
 There, Rusbatch trialled for the Canterbury under 12 team and was successful, going on to represent Canterbury in all age groups.